seahsky/joho-erp/joho-foods-erp-fsd.md

 ### **3.1 Customer (External User)**

-**Who They Are:** Business buyers purchasing meat products from Jimmy Beef
+**Who They Are:** Business buyers purchasing meat products from Joho Foods

 **What They Can Do:**
 - Register for a new account and apply for credit terms